JingyuHe/XBART/README.md

    brew install llvm boost libomp

+   brew info llvm
+   See what the LDFLAGS is, mine is like:
+   LDFLAGS=“-L/opt/homebrew/opt/llvm/lib -Wl,-rpath,/opt/homebrew/opt/llvm/lib”

 2. Run the following code in the terminal, under your user directory (/Users/your_user_name)

    mkdir -p ~/.R